Real-world Solutions in High Conflict Custody Cases

 5. Give Decision-Making Authority to a Particular Parent on a Specific Issue

 When therapeutic resolutions like counseling fail, judges have the ability to give decision-making authority on particular issues to a single parent.
-For example, the judge may decide that because the parental conflict is so intense only one of the parents should be responsible for deciding whether the child go to public school or private school.
-In this case, the judge will give one parent the ability to make those educational decisions.
+For example, the judge may decide that because the parental conflict is so intense only one of the parents should be responsible for deciding whether the child goes to public school or private school.
+In this case, the judge will give one parent the ability to make those educated decisions.

 While this often sounds good, recognize that a judge may surprise everyone with the choice of exactly who will make these decisions.
 Also, recognize that to keep things fair a judge may give one particular decision-making authority to the mother but then give another decision-making authority (like health care decisions) to the father.

 In a recent case, we represented a father who had minority timesharing.
 It was clear to us that the mother wanted to make the educational and health care decisions for the child and it certainly seemed that she was going out of her way to increase the conflict in the case to strengthen her position in court.
 The mother seemed to be banking on the idea that because she had the kids most of the time and traditionally she was a stay-at-home mom in a high conflict situation she could ask for decision-making authority and get it.

 The judge surprised everyone by agreeing with the mother that decision-making authority should be held by one parent in this case.
 However, the Judge gave decision-making authority to the father.
 The mother’s plan completely backfired and left her without a say in the educational and health care decisions of her children.